 That having been said, as a non-expert, I’ve seen mourning doves do some things as part of their apparent nesting behavior that makes it look like this species doesn’t really have its own future in mind.
-For instance, we’ve seen a pair of doves that looked like they were determined to build a nest on a telephone wire; at least that’s how I interpreted them trying to get twigs and strands of grass to stay in place on a piece of cable about as big around as your pointing finger.
+For instance, we’ve seen a pair of doves that looked like they were determined to build a nest on a telephone line; at least that’s how I interpreted them trying to get twigs and strands of grass to stay in place on a piece of cable about as big around as your pointing finger.

 And then there’s the example above.
 There has been some obviously amorous dove-on-dove activity in the backyard for the last week or so.
 This morning, Kate saw a pair nestled together on the side fence in the backyard.
 One of them, we’ll guess it’s a female, started to waggle her tail back and forth.
-And a few minutes later, we spotted the above: an egg laid right out in the open on the two-by-four that serves as the fence’s top rail.
+And a few minutes later, we spotted it: an egg laid right out in the open on the two-by-four that serves as the fence’s top rail.
 The bird shown in the picture is the one we were guessing was a male; the female had sidled off down the fence a ways.
 They just kind of left it sitting there in the open, and then flew off when I was in the yard.

 I figured it was only a matter of time before a) they came back to incubate the egg on the very exposed non-nest or b) a crow, jay or squirrel realized that a delicacy awaited and grabbed the egg.
 I went out to get more of a close-up before nature took its course.

-A while later, a breeze came up and blew the egg along the top of the fence for a couple of feet.
+A while later, a breeze came up and blew the egg a couple of feet along the top of the fence.
 Then the crow showed up.
-One seemed to peck at it, then leave it alone, which made me wonder if the egg had already been hollowed out.
-It was still intact.
+One pecked at it, then left it alone, which made me wonder if the egg had already been hollowed out.
+But it was still intact.
 Immediately after my inspection, the crow came back, speared the egg with its beak, and carried it over to a neighbor’s roof, where it ate the egg whole.